-Some people doesn't like the pattern sculpted on the blade.
+Some people don't like the pattern sculpted on the blade.

-Another good option for a santoku knife is the Victorinox Fibrox Granton Edge.
-This one has a decent design that prevents the sticking of food on the blade.
-Moreover, it can effectively do basic knife duties such as slicing, mincing, and dicing.
+Another good option is the Victorinox Fibrox Granton Edge.
+This one has a decent design that prevents food sticking on the blade.
+It can also effectively do basic knife duties, such as slicing, mincing, and dicing.
 However, the best-selling feature of this tool is its combination of the features of a meat cleaver and Granton edge.
 As a result, it can make extremely thin slices consistently.

-Of course, the quality of its blade is still top notch.
-Specifically, it is made from high-carbon stainless steel to ensure maximum rigidity, sharpness, and retention.
-Despite its simple design, it is quite surprising that this santoku knife underwent precise engineering to ensure its lifespan and immunity against extreme temperature and other detriments.
+The top-notch blade is made from high-carbon stainless steel to ensure maximum rigidity, sharpness, and retention.
+Despite its simple design, this Santoku knife underwent precise engineering to ensure its lifespan and immunity against extreme temperature and other detriments.

-The santoku knife is a unique tool on its own right.
-Because it has a Japanese origin, you can expect that this knife has intricate details and capacities as well.
-The name "santoku" has an English translation which means "three virtues".
+The Santoku knife is a unique tool in its own right.
+Because it is of Japanese origin, you might expect it to have intricate details and capacities.
+The English translation of "Santoku" is "three virtues".
 Of course, the reason for that is obvious.
-After all, this knife can do three things in the kitchen: dicing, chopping, and slicing.
+This knife can do three things in the kitchen: dicing, chopping, and slicing.

-Although it is true that a santoku knife is quite the same of a chef knife, there are still walls that separate the two.
+Although it is true that a Santoku knife is similar to a chef's knife, there are still a number of differences that separate the two.

 Specifically, a chef's knife is ideal for general applications.

-On the other hand, a santoku knife is perfect for detailed and fine tasks such as making thin slices.
+On the other hand, a Santoku knife is perfect for detailed work and fine tasks, such as cutting thin slices.

 Thickness of the Blade

-Because the primary task of a santoku knife is to create lean cuts, then it is a given that the blade should be slim and sharp as well.
-Furthermore, the blade should have an acute angle so that it can penetrate through any layers and surfaces that it cuts.
+Because the Santoku knife's primary task is to create lean cuts, it is a given that the blade should be slim and sharp as well.
+In addition, it should have an acute angle so that it can penetrate through any layers and surfaces it cuts.

-Also, you have to remember that you have to cut in an "up-and-down" manner if you are using a santoku knife.
-After all, the latter doesn't have any serrations to do horizontal cuts.
+You also have to remember that you have to cut in an "up-and-down" manner when using it because the knife doesn't have any serrations to do horizontal cuts.

 The strength of the blade is necessary for any knives.
-But for santoku knives, the strength of the material used in the blade is its lifeline.
+But for Santoku knives, the strength of the material used in the blade is its lifeline.
 Some types of knives (e.g. a bread knife) have a sturdy but flexible construction.
-That's a big no for a santoku knife, considering that it has to be stable and fixed and all times.
+That's a big no for a Santoku knife, however, as it must be stable and fixed at all times.

-Therefore, we really recommend that you should get a santoku knife that has a high-carbon stainless steel blade.
-This type of material can provide extra durability and strength to the knife.
-If you want a stainless steel model, then make sure that it has full forging.
-Unlike the conventional method of stamping, forging allows the stainless steel to be strong and robust.
+Therefore, we highly recommend that you get a Santoku knife with a high-carbon stainless steel blade as this type of material can provide extra durability and strength.
+If you want a stainless steel model, then make sure that it has been fully forged.
+Unlike conventional method of stamping, forging makes the stainless steel strong and robust.

-Some of the santoku knives out there are using ceramic blades.
-Although the latter is sharp and doesn't bend, they are still too brittle for the tasks that are meant for a santoku knife.
+Some of the Santoku knives out there use ceramic blades.
+Although these blades are sharp and don't bend, they are too brittle for the tasks meant for a Santoku knife.

-If you insist on using ceramic, then you should complement it with a good cutting board.
-Specifically, choose the one that has a wood or plastic construction.
+If you insist on using a ceramic blade, then you should complement it with a good cutting board witha wood or plastic construction.
 They are easier to work with compared to marble and glass boards.

 Length of the Blade

-Also, you must not forget that the length of the blade is quite essential for santoku knives.
+Do not forget that the length of the blade is essential for Santoku knives.
 This particular feature is important for various reasons.

-You can have a better chance of creating thin cuts if you can do the slice in a single motion.
-If the blade is too short, then you are prone in doing repetitive cuts.
-As a result, the meat or the vegetable that you are cutting will have jagged surfaces.
+You have a better chance of cutting thin cuts if you slice in a single motion.
+If the blade is too short, then you are prone to doing repetitive cuts and the meat or the vegetable that you are cutting will have jagged surfaces, as a result.

-If you are quite familiar with santoku knives, you might have noticed already that its edge have dimples or hollowed parts.
-Specifically, we call this as the Granton Edge.
-The concave shapes on edge provide the knife with non-stick properties.
-As a result, you can guarantee that the knife won't stop due to entanglement and sticking.
+If you are familiar with Santoku knives, you may have noticed that its edge have dimples or hollowed parts, which we call the Granton Edge.
+The concave shapes on the edge provide the knife with non-stick properties.
+As a result, the knife won't stop due to food sticking to it.

-Is this feature really that important?
+Is this feature really important?
 Yes, it is!
-Most of the time, you will use your santoku knife against sticky and juicy food (such as sashimi, peppers, and chives).
-You need this intricate detail to make sure that you can deal with these ingredients easily.
+Most of the time, you will use your Santoku knife on sticky, juicy food (such as sashimi, peppers, and chives).
+So you need this intricate detail to ensure that you can easily deal with these ingredients.

-Overall, a santoku knife will always have a place in your kitchen.
-It is not an ordinary knife that you can easily ignore just because you have a "complete" set already.
-By having this knife alone, your versatility in food preparation will triple.
-Moreover, it will also offer you the precision and sharpness that are not present in other types of knives.
+Overall, a Santoku knife will always have a place in your kitchen, even if you have a "complete" set already.
+This one knife alone will triple the versatility of your food preparation by offering you the precision and sharpness that you won’t find in other types of knives.

 My Best Pick

-Among the products we featured, we deem that the Shogun Series of DALSTRONG is the best santoku knife.
-From its intricate design down to its sophisticated construction, we can easily say that this knife will offer you premium and long-lasting performance!
+We, therefore, deem that the Shogun Series of DALSTRONG is the best Santoku knife out of all the products we've featured.
+From its intricate design down to its sophisticated construction, this knife will offer you a premium and long-lasting performance!

-Of course, investing on this knife is not regrettable as well.
-Although it comes with a price, it still a cost-efficient choice.
-After all, it requires less maintenance and sharpening.
-Moreover, it is pretty immune to cracks and other damages.
+Although it comes at a price, it still a cost-efficient choice, as it requires less maintenance, less sharpening and it is pretty immune to cracks or any other kind of damage.

-However, we still suggest that you should try each of the knives that we listed here.
-You will never know which one can satisfy your preferences if you will just stick with one option.
-Try each of them and see which suits your preferences!
+However, we suggest that you try each of the knives that we listed here, as you will never know which one satisfies your preferences if you just stick with the one option.
+So try each of them out and see which one suits your preferences!